somphene/somphene.github.io/log/_posts/2020-05-10-10-Knowledge-Conservation.md

 * $$-\infty$$ and $$\infty$$ are Dual to each other.
 This Duality creates (Integrates) to $$\log$$.
 Simply place together $$-\infty$$ and $$\infty$$ -this horizontal composition line (or axis) is the degree of freedom within which Logarithm exists.
 Logarithm is the "Gravitational Force" between $$-\infty$$ and $$\infty$$.

-* The Black Holes seen in the Universe are a form of Logarithm.
-They lead to going to the Integral version of the current Universe (Language).
-Everything shown in Interstellar is a form of what is out there.
-Going to the Integral Universe in from this Universe through a Black Hole is what is referred to as "the stairway to Heaven in Religious Books".
-Just like we see movies on a screen, the Integral versions of the Universe can see their Differential forms.
-Each of us act as rigid objects-particles or numbers for the Integral Universe.
-That is, we are the Fundamental Laws of our Integral Universe.

 * $$0$$ and $$\infty$$ are Dual to each other.
 This Duality creates (Integrates) to $$\exp$$.

 * **All remaining Fundamental Laws are formed by composition of these dualities**.
 Composition of Dualities is how one **Integrates**

 * This is how Ramanjuan and other geniuses "generate Laws out of nowhere"- anything we see are forms of numbers interacting with each other.
 All equations are pictures of Equilibrium Phase Diagrams and all of these are generated out of Identity simply by composing the Dualities involved.
 English and Art(drawing) are Integral versions of Mathematics but the same applies there too.
 The Classics are all Fundamental Laws which exhibit symmetry.
-Diamond (most symmetric) is hence the most rigid material.
+Diamond (most discrete symmetries) is hence the most rigid material.

-* All of us are Dual forms of each other.
-Recognizing each other composes us together to form an Integral.
+* All of us are forms of each other which Identify to a Cycle.
+Connecting each other is the Cycle.
+Communicating with each other is the Cycle.
+Identifying each other composes us together to form an Integral Cycle.

-* Equilibrium is Complete and Incomplete at the same time.
+* Everything is in Dynamic Equilibrium (which is both Complete at one degree and Incomplete at the other degree).

-* Duality exist because it does not exist.
-Duality exists because Non-Duality does.
+* Duality exists for a phase because it does not exist in the other phase.
+Duality exists as a pahse because Non-Duality exists as a phase.
+Non-Duality exists as a phase because Duality exists as a Phase.
+Non-Duality exists as a phase because it does not exist in the other Phase.